e-Spirit/javascript-content-api-library/README.md

 Expects as input parameter an id, which is described in CaaS as 'identifier' and a language abbreviation.
 <br />
 Optionally additional parameters can be passed that will be appended to the CaaS-Url.
-Be aware that the response is not mapped if you pass the keys-parameter. <a href="https://restheart.org/docs/read-docs/#projection" target="_blank">More information</a>.
+Be aware that the response is not mapped if you pass the keys-parameter.
+For more information please refer to the [restheart documentation](https://restheart.org/docs/read-docs/#projection).

-In this example the additional parameters ensures that only the `identifier` and `displayName` is displayed:
+In this example the additional parameters ensure that only the fields `identifier` and `displayName` are in the result set:

 ```typescript
 fsxaApi.fetchElement(
     "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx",